-- In December 2008, Covington won asylum for a prominent Iranian journalist, Ms. S. In 2005, an Iranian court had sentenced Mr. S to death for his outspoken support of press freedom and women's rights.
+- Covington won asylum for a prominent Iranian journalist.
+In 2005, an Iranian court had sentenced our client to death for his outspoken support of press freedom and women's rights.
 The sentence was reduced to three years on appeal.
-After serving one year, Mr. S was diagnosed with a serious illness, which prison authorities ignored for months before finally granting Mr. S leave to seek treatment.
-While on leave, Mr. S secured a US entrance visa and fled to the United States.
-With Covington's assistance, Mr. S applied for and obtained asylum based on the persecution he suffered on account of his political beliefs.
-After Mr. S's asylum application was granted, Covington successfully obtained humanitarian parole for Mr. S's wife, who had fled to Turkey but was denied a US visa.
+After serving one year, he was diagnosed with a serious illness, which prison authorities ignored for months before finally granting him leave to seek treatment.
+While on leave, he secured a US entrance visa and fled to the United States.
+With Covington's assistance, the client applied for and obtained asylum based on the persecution he suffered on account of his political beliefs.
+Covington also successfully obtained humanitarian parole for his wife, who had fled to Turkey but was denied a US visa.
 Humanitarian parole is a rare form of discretionary relief, which permits a foreign national to travel to and remain in the United States.
 The Covington team lobbied various Washington officials to establish that, in this case, there were unusual circumstances that warranted a grant of humanitarian parole.
-Mr. S was reunited with his wife in the United States in 2009.

 - Though Iraq has faded somewhat from the news, between one and two million Iraqis remain refugees.
 Often fleeing from death threats by armed groups, many escaped to neighboring countries such as Syria, where they have tried to navigate the United States Citizenship and Immigration Services (USCIS) refugee and resettlement process without access to counsel.
 Working with the Iraqi Refugee Assistance Project at Yale Law School, several Covington attorneys are assisting three Iraqi refugees to appeal USCIS’s decision to reject their applications though they were deemed meritorious by the UN Refugee Agency.